miracle5284/timer-keeper-extension/README.md

 ## Support and Contact

-For further assistance, inquiries, or feedback, please contact our support team at [blueprime91@gmail.com](mailto:blueprime91@gmail.com).
+For further assistance, inquiries, or feedback, please contact our support team at [support@blueprime.app](mailto:suport@blueprime.app).
 Additional documentation, updates, and FAQs can be found on our [page](https://primeportfolio.azurewebsites.net).

 ---